We know you have questions ... it's OK. We're here to answer them.

 12th Grade - South Sierra Wilderness and Golden Trout Wilderness, Sequoia National Forest and Inyo National Forest

 Flashlights and bug spray and sunscreen, oh my!
-Before presenting a laundry list of items to the sales rep at your local wilderness store, check out the detailed personal equipment lists at the end of each course description in our Outdoor Ed Catalog.
+Before presenting a laundry list of items to the sales rep at your local wilderness store, check out the detailed personal equipment lists at the end of each course description in our Outdoor Ed Catalog found on the parent portal.
 You’ll find that lists are similar (if not identical) for each course since activities are primarily the same.

 Group equipment such as shelters and cooking items are provided by the program.
 In lieu of tents, we use "mids" — lightweight shelters that help minimize pack weight are therefore easily transportable.
 Students should only bring items listed on the personal equipment list.
 Radios, cell phones, electronic games, personal stereos or candy are not permitted in the field and will remain in our transport vans for the duration of the course.